 - Custom CSS: Edit the CSS style sheets with help from guides on the Ecwid site, or create a CSS theme from scratch.
 Naturally, this does require coding skills.

+Ultimately, the benefits and limitations of Ecwid’s web design approach depend heavily on whether you’re working with the Ecwid Instant Site by itself or your existing site.
 Here are a few sample Ecwid storefronts from real customers (the first two are Ecwid Facebook shops):

 Integrations & Add-Ons

 Ecwid hosts a growing app marketplace.
 The Ecwid App Market now includes around 40 free and premium applications and dozens more available for purchase.
 You’ll find several recognizable third-party integrations as well as a plethora of smaller extensions that add minor features or tweak small aspects of your shop.
 A number of the applications in this marketplace also feature customer reviews, so you can easily compare the quality of different applications.

 It’s worth repeating one more time: You must have a paid Ecwid subscription to add any integration to your Ecwid shop.
 Keeping this in mind will help you figure out which Ecwid subscription level you’ll likely need, both now and as your business grows.